bessobrien/kickstarter-analysis/Readme.md

 ## Analysis and Challenges

-The analysis is in LINK.
+The analysis is in [Kickstarter Analysis](https://github.com/bessobrien/kickstarter-analysis/blob/master/Kickstarter_Challenge.xlsx).
 Within the main data in the tab *Kickstarter Analysis*, I added a *Years* column to the end that referenced the Date Launched.

 Two new tables were created:
 1. Theater Outcomes by Launch Date